mlanett/rspec-redis_helper/README.md

     end

-You will also need to configure your app to use one of these redis connections, or to be initialized from RSpec::RedisHelper::TEST.
+You will also need to configure your app to use one of these redis connections, or to be initialized from RSpec::RedisHelper::CONFIG.

 Then mark your Redis-using specs with redis: true, like so: